Indian grey mongoose

-The Indian grey mongoose (Urva edwardsii) is a mongoose species native to the Indian subcontinent and West Asia.
+The Indian grey mongoose or Asian grey mongoose (Urva edwardsii) is a mongoose species native to the Indian subcontinent and West Asia.
 It is listed as Least Concern on the IUCN Red List.

 The grey mongoose inhabits open forests, scrublands and cultivated fields, often close to human habitation.
 It lives in burrows, hedgerows and thickets, among groves of trees, and takes shelter under rocks or bushes and even in drains.
 It is bold and inquisitive but wary, seldom venturing far from cover.
 It is an excellent climber and usually lives singly or in pairs.
-Its prey includes rodents, snakes, birds’ eggs and hatchlings, lizards and a variety of invertebrates.
+Its prey includes rodents, snakes, birds' eggs and hatchlings, lizards and a variety of invertebrates.
 Along the Chambal River it occasionally feeds on gharial eggs.
 It breeds throughout the year.